 The embedded software development market is expected to reach $233 billion by 2021.

 Embedded solutions and the Internet of Things (IoT) are also used extensively for developing body control module in automotive.
 Today, embedded software is used to develop two major types of architectures for BCMs: centralized and distributed.
 Centralized architectures require fewer modules with high functionality compared to distributed architectures, which are built with a smaller number of modules and more communication interfaces.
 A distributed BCM architecture is more flexible, yet it’s not possible to reach the level of optimization of an ECU with a centralized structure.

 The four major challenges when developing body control module software are increased performance needs, increased number of input/output processors and channels, the need to develop a cycle of more complex modules, and the problem of power consumption in both run and sleep modes.
 Several practical solutions can be applied to overcome these challenges.

 Separate input/output processors can be used to offload interrupt handling.
 Increased performance needs can also be met by applying sophisticated software architectures like AUTOSAR.
 To avoid problems associated with an increased number of input/output processors and channels, eSwitches with a Serial Peripheral Interface (SPI) saving Pulse-Width Modulation (PWM) channels can be used.
 Cost-effective Quad Flat Packages (QFPs) may also help to resolve the issue of power consumption in run and sleep modes.
 Finally, to develop a cycle of more complex modules, a rapid prototyping service can be applied.

-Intellias experts know how to make your cars work safely and smoothly with the help of a body control module system.
+Experts at Intellias, one of top Eastern Europe Software Development Companies, know how to make your cars work safely and smoothly with the help of a body control module system.
 Contact us and make your move toward the new standard of driving.